 Addiction to Valium is widespread, but those ready to break the addiction cycle can find hope in treatment.
-Cutting Valium cold-turkey can be life-threatening, so most people start with a partial hospitalization program (PHP), in conjunction with Valium detox programs to prevent severe withdrawal symptoms.
+Cutting Valium cold turkey can be life-threatening, so most people start with a partial hospitalization program (PHP) in conjunction with Valium detox programs to prevent severe withdrawal symptoms.

 It’s paramount to speak with an addiction treatment specialist to determine the best way to start seeking help for Valium addiction.
 At Lighthouse Recovery Institute, our drug addiction recovery programs include:

-Dual Diagnosis Treatment: Often, people who misuse Valium mix it with alcohol, struggle with opioids misuse, or have co-occurring mental health illnesses.
+Dual Diagnosis Treatment: Often, people who misuse Valium mix it with alcohol, struggle with opioid misuse, or have co-occurring mental health illnesses.
 The dual diagnosis treatment plan collectively and holistically treats the various ailments.